 About Me

-From my beginnings as a PR assistant for an international rally team in Germany, to moving to the UK to gain my first experience in single-seater racing and becoming the F1 Press Delegate and spokeswoman for the motorsport governing body based in France, to setting up my own agency specializing in motorsports media and public relations, that is my 20+ years’ career in international motorsports a nutshell.
+From my beginnings as a PR assistant for an international rally team in Germany, to moving to the UK to gain my first experience in single-seater racing and becoming the F1 Press Delegate and spokeswoman for the motorsport governing body based in France, to setting up my own agency specializing in motorsports media and public relations, that is my 25+ years’ career in international motorsports in a nutshell.

 My first steps in motorsports PR